jhoerr/cloudmesh-manual/docs/_sources/installation/install.rst.txt

 .. note:: Before you install make sure that you have at minimum python 3.7.3
           installed.
-Likely the code will work with earlier versions, but we do the development in python 3.7.3.
+Likely the code will work with earlier versions, but we do the development in python 3.7.3 from https://www.python.org/downloads/.

 .. _Use a venv: